-The four compared methods were implemented by Biagioni and Eriksson [2012a], who closely follow the descriptions in their respective papers, except for the clustering method [Edelkamp and Schrödl 2003].
-Biagioni and Eriksson [2012a] did not implement the intersection refinement process for the clustering method.
-The first visual method [Davies et al. 2006] uses three parameters: cell size, density threshold and kernel bandwidth.
-The second visual method [Biagioni and Eriksson 2012b] uses two main parameters: cell size and density threshold.
+The three compared methods were implemented by Biagioni and Eriksson [2012], who closely followed the descriptions in their respective papers, except for the clustering method [Edelkamp and Schrödl 2003].
+Biagioni and Eriksson [2012] did not implement the intersection refinement process for the clustering method.
+The visual method [Davies et al. 2006] uses three parameters: cell size, density threshold and kernel bandwidth.
 The clustering method has three parameters: cluster seed interval, intracluster bearing difference and intracluster distance.
 The merging method [Cao and Krumm 2009] has three parameters: edge volume, location distance limit and location bearing difference.
 The merging method uses several other parameters in the route clarification step; however, this step is separate from the method itself and is not presented here.
 All methods also have a fourth parameter, namely the number of routes to be used.
 We disregarded this parameter because it is essentially a sub-sampling of the dataset, which can be performed as a separate pre-processing step if the dataset is excessively large.